Having to deal with an overtired baby isn’t an easy job. It could make parenting incredibly challenging and tiring.

 Draw the curtains to block any bright light from entering and turn off any appliances that might create disturbing sounds that’ll disrupt your baby’s sleep.

 Also, remain calm and pleasant even when your baby begins to cry or fuss.
 Trying to put your overtired baby to sleep when you are upset or in a bad state of mind wouldn’t be a soothing experience for them.

-This study shows that babies can sense their parent’s anxiety or stress and would send back a corresponding emotion.
+This study shows that babies can sense their parents’ anxiety or stress and send back a corresponding emotion.

-So it is important for you to fix your mood and emotions before putting your baby to sleep.
+So you need to fix your mood and emotions before putting your baby to sleep.